Skip to main content

 Academic

 A sophisticated analysis of the long-term risks associated with testosterone therapy necessitates a departure from a simple risk-benefit calculation and an entry into the realm of systems biology.
-The does not operate in a linear fashion; it is a complex, multi-nodal network of feedback loops and cross-talk between different hormonal axes.
+The endocrine system does not operate in a linear fashion; it is a complex, multi-nodal network of feedback loops and cross-talk between different hormonal axes.

 The introduction of exogenous testosterone is not merely a quantitative replacement of a single hormone.
 It is a significant perturbation that ripples through interconnected physiological systems, including the cardiovascular, hematologic, and metabolic domains.
 The academic inquiry, therefore, focuses on the long-term adaptive responses to this perturbation and the potential for allostatic overload.